aimeos/aimeos-docs/content/cronjobs/product-csv-import.md

 # Adapt the mapping

-In order to change the default mapping, you can either use the [controller/common/product/import/csv/mapping](../config/controller-common/product-import.md#mapping) or - specific for the job controller - the [controller/jobs/product/import/csv/mapping](../config/controller-jobs/product-import.md#mapping) setting.
+In order to change the default mapping, you can either use the [controller/jobs/product/import/csv/mapping](../config/controller-jobs/product-import.md#mapping) setting.

 You can freely rearrange the group names and e.g. put "media" before "text" or after "attribute".
 This changes the order at which the data is imported and in this example, first the product item, than the text and media data is imported and so on.